 Interview: Erin Outdoors (Erin Sullivan)

-We talk to blogger Erin Sullivan from 'Erin Outdoors' about her hugely successful and inspirational blog.
+We talk to photographer and blogger Erin Sullivan from 'Erin Outdoors' about her hugely successful and inspirational online travel blog.

 Can you tell us more about your background and how you became a travel blogger?